gaastonsr/pill-dispenser/docs/My-Devices.md

 ### Expected

-- `:id` obligatory.
+- `:linkageId` obligatory.
 Validated with id rule.
-Linkage id.

 ### On Success